8 Best Hikes in Maui for Stunning Views and Spectacular Wildlife

 5. For the Culture: Hoapili Trail

-Get a taste of indigenous culture along the Hoapili Trail.
+Learn about Hawaiian culture and history along the Hoapili Trail.
 The oceanside trail cuts through Maui’s most recent lava flow.
 While walking along La Perouse Bay, you’ll pass several sacred archaeological sites.
 The trail is 10 miles long, but most people will just walk a section of it.

 6. The Endurance Test: Waihe'e Ridge Trail